bobrik/docker-kibana/README.md

-# kibana 4 in docker
+# Kibana 4.1.x Docker container

-This is [kibana 4](https://github.com/elastic/kibana) in a minimal docker image under 50mb.
-Images are tagged by kibana versions.
+This is [Kibana 4.1.1](https://github.com/elastic/kibana) in a minimal 47MB Docker image.
+Images are tagged by Kibana versions.

 ## Running